IHateTaxis.com LogoIHateTaxis.com

 Building an Advanced First Aid Kit

-The specifics of a first aid kit will differ significantly depending on the activities planned during your travels.
-The advanced first aid kit would be used if you are traveling outside urban centres and readily available medical personnel are less available.
-We recommend that you either make your own kit or purchase a pre-made kit and add (or remove or upgrade) to it as needed.
-Don't just purchase a kit and never open it as it is good to familiarize yourself with the contents prior to actually needing it.
+The specifics of a travel first aid kit will differ significantly depending on the activities planned during your travels.
+The advanced travel first aid kit might be used if you are travelling outside urban centres and readily available medical personnel are less available.
+We recommend that you either make your own advanced travel first aid kit or purchase a pre-made first aid kit and add (or remove/upgrade) to it as to your needs.
+Do not just purchase a travel first aid kit and never open it as it is good to familiarize yourself with the contents prior to actually needing it.

-The contents of an advanced first aid kit are intended to assist in keeping you self sufficient when medical assistance is not readily available.
-Traveling in underdeveloped countries, outside urban centres and while hiking or camping.
+What do you need to put in your advanced travel first aid kit?
+The contents of an advanced travel first aid kit are intended to assist in keeping you self sufficient when medical assistance is not readily available, such as travelling in underdeveloped countries, outside urban centres and while hiking or camping.
 We recommended enrolling in a basic first aid course prior to travel to familiarize yourself with the typical contents of a first aid kit and how to use them correctly.

-Build on the Basic First Aid Kit (which includes items 1-6 in the photo below) by adding the following:
+Build on the Basic Travel First Aid Kit (which includes items 1-6 in the photo below) by adding the following items and all of these items should be available at your local drug store or pharmacy:

 Advanced First Aid Kit